Safety is a non-negotiable priority

 Safety at Sea

 BW LPG was one of the first ship operators to implement the International Ship and Port Facility Security (ISPS) code, which contains rules and requirements for carriers and terminals to significantly improve vessel and port security against international terrorism.
+We conduct annual internal audits on our safety procedures and practices under the International Safety Management (ISM) Code and ISPS Code.

 Our crew and colleagues are important to us.
 Our priority is to ensure that we maintain an engaged, trained and empowered workforce.